 Experts predict that over 80 percent of enterprise workloads will be cloud-based by the year 2020.
 With each passing year, more and more companies are using the cloud for things like app hosting and data backups.

-If you are an app developer, you know all about the importance of cloud infrastructure.
+If you are an app developer, you know all about the importance of cloud infrastructure and using the cloud for things like app hosting.
 Failing to make your apps cloud-friendly can lead to tons of functionality issues in the future.

 Some app developers fail to realize how difficult it can be to build a cloud infrastructure for their programs.
 Rushing through this process can lead to errors, which can create instability within your program.
 Using tools like AppOptics to monitor the performance of your cloud-based app will alert you to issues.
 Once you see what issues your app has, you can address them in a hurry.